Skip to main content

 Cash only.
 Five food items are on the menu.
 That’s how it should be.
 It’s not about the drink; it’s about the experience.

-The classic jukebox caters only to those who appreciate real songwriting — Johnny Cash, folk legends, and the kind of music that sticks to your ribs.
+The classic jukebox caters only to those who appreciate real songwriting — Johnny Cash, folk legends, and the kind of music that furthers your conversations.
 There aren’t many places like the Shooting Star Saloon, nor should there be.

 Their signature Star Burger stacks two lean patties around Polish knackwurst and melted cheese — the perfect match for their house Hefeweizen.